jthegedus/reasonml/README.md

 ## Contribution

 This is a work in progress used to better learn ReasonML itself.
-If you have comments or corrections, please start a dialogue through GitHub issues before PRs, thanks!
+If you have comments or corrections, please start a dialogue through GitHub issues before PRs.
+After all, this may or may not be merged into Exercism, I've not looked into that process yet.
+Thanks!